aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 In the response take note of the `id` that was returned.
 We'll refer to this value as `USER_ID`.

 ## Assign Project to User
-Note: By default `ITAdmin` users have access permissions to all projects, only `Researchers` and `ProjectAdmin` require project association.
+Note: Only `Researchers` and `ProjectAdmin` require project association.

 In **SWBv2 Official** Postman Collection under **projects** folder choose **Add User To Project** API.